When & Where

 The Festival markets have an excellent range of food catering for all diets.
 There are also many friendly and affordable restaurants and cafes throughout the township.

 Yes.
 There is an art and craft market held in Maude Kehoe Park for the duration of the festival.
 The highly popular Yungaburra Markets also coincide with the festival falling on the Saturday.
 They are held in the park across the main road (Gordonvale Atherton Road).

 Yes, you may bring a camera, however, audio or video recording of concerts and workshops is not permitted.

 The Festival is a One & All accessible event and provides facilities for people with a disability.
 There is wheelchair access to all venues.

 From Cairns you can take the Cairns/Kuranda/Atherton bus.
 Taxis are available from Atherton which is 10 minutes drive from Yungaburra.

-No, but there is an ATM located at the general store on Eacham Road.
+No, but there is an ATM located at the general store and in the Pub.

 Yes, check the Program for details.

 Volunteering at the Festival

 Apply from 1 March - View form.
 Tablelands Folk Festival like most festivals in Australia depends on volunteers.
 Each year over 80 people generously contribute their time and skills to our local Festival to make it happen and have a ball doing it.
 A special benefit for working four or more hours is an invitation to the Volunteers’ Party.
 Some work is done prior to the Festival or after, but most is done over the weekend.
 Volunteers can be venue assistants, work in ticketing, construction, work with performers, or work on the MC and stage manager team.